Eyob-smax/cod-stat/README.md

-# Code Stats CLI
+# Cod Stat

-`code-stats` is a powerful, configurable command-line tool for analyzing source code.
+`cod-stat` is a powerful, configurable command-line tool for analyzing source code.
 It helps developers measure code quality, structure, complexity, and productivity across multiple programming languages and file types.
 Perfect for personal projects, team projects, or CI/CD pipelines.

 ---